 Artificial Life is organized and activated by Meg T. Noe.

 Azadeh Gholizadeh is a Chicago-based artist and architect.
 Born in Tehran, Gholizadeh received her BA in architecture from Shahid Behest University (SBU), MA in architecture from Iran University of Science and Technology (IUST) in 2009, and her MFA from The School of the Art Institute of Chicago in 2012.
+She has participated in group shows at Hyde Park Art center, Heaven Gallery and Goldfinch among others.
+In her current practice she explores tensions and challenges of diaspora as a way to reach towards places and identities that can't be articulated by words.
+Gholizadeh was a resident at the BOLT Residency and ACRE.

 Matt Mancini was born in Philadelphia, PA.
 He currently lives and works in Chicago, IL.
 He recently completed his MFA from The School of the Art Institute of Chicago in 2014 and holds a BFA from Rutgers University.
 He has recently shown at Little Berlin in Philadelphia, Casa Blanca in Puerto Rico, and Julius Caesar, Fernway, LVL3, Ballroom Projects, Heaven Gallery, and Roots and Culture in Chicago.